IATA Explained: The Role of International Air Transport Association in the Aviation Industry

 Cargo Sustainability includes projects that address climate change, gender imbalances, and other social issues.

-Passenger experience: streamlining airport procedures and adopting biometric recognition
+Passenger Experience & Policy: streamlining airport procedures and adopting biometric recognition

-Distribution and payment: implementing NDC and regulating interlining flights
+Distribution, Payment, and Taxation: implementing NDC and regulating interlining flights

 This part is about IATA trying to simplify and enhance the customer shopping and purchasing experience both before and during the flight.
 One of the main initiatives here is New Distribution Capability (NDC) – a new data exchange standard that allows airlines to deliver rich content and ancillaries to their customers.

-Other projects concern regulating connecting flights (see Multilateral Interline Framework), working on rates that change dynamically (read about dynamic pricing here), and addressing other transaction-related aspects.
+Other projects concern regulating connecting flights (see Multilateral Interline Framework), working on rates that change dynamically (read our article about dynamic pricing e), and addressing other transaction-related aspects.

 Dynamic pricing in airline industry: why flight fares constantly changePlayButton